 Personal experiences of unwanted behaviour

-There is broad agreement that pre-school should meet the needs of all children, including those with disabilities or whose first language is not English (86%).
-There is also agreement, albeit to a lesser extent, that the curriculum should be used to address bullying because of a pupil’s personal characteristics (72%).
+Nine in ten participants agree that pre-school should meet the needs of all children, including those with disabilities or those whose first language is not English (90%).

 Public figures and public services

-Overall, just under half of participants (49%) agree that the needs of different groups of people are taken into account when planning public services, while 25% disagree.
+When planning public services, 43% of participants agree that the needs of different groups of people are taken into account, while 28% disagree.

 The majority of participants disagree that public figures show leadership on equality matters (51%).
 Just under a quarter agree that leadership is demonstrated (24%).

 Download the full findings from our Winter 2020 survey :